-Sure, you likely think the chili you grew up with is the best chili in the world–and rightly so.
-We’ve certainly tried our fair share of chili here–from Kielbasa Chili, to Baked Potatoes with Chili, to a downhome Game Day Chili.
-We even have our own DIY Chili Seasoning we like to use in everything from dips to quesadillas to pinwheels.
+Sure, you likely think the chili you grew up with is the best chili in the world - and rightly so.
+We've certainly tried our fair share of chili recipes around here - from turkey chili to white chicken chili to my famous chili mac.

-But once you’ve tried this superior meaty twist on chili, you’ll be rethinking what you thought you knew about being a chili connoisseur.
+But once you've tried this meat-centric Texas Chili, you'll be rethinking what you thought you knew about being a chili connoisseur.

-Whether you cook this up on the stove top or use the best slow cooker for chili–if you’re a carnivore, you’ll heartily approve of this meaty concoction.
+Whether you cook this up on the stove top or in the slow cooker, if you're a carnivore, you'll heartily approve of this meaty concoction.

 This is seriously one of the best chili recipes I have tried, and I have tried a LOT of chili recipes.

-You could enter a chili cook-off with this chili recipe because it seriously could be a best chili recipe award winning pot of gold.
-Or blue ribbon chili.
+You could enter a chili cook-off with this chili recipe because it's certainly an award winning chili recipe in my book!

 - 2 tablespoon red chili powder